laisvigas/CS50/README.md

 - **CS50 Introduction to Cybersecurity**

 ## Description:
 Welcome to the CS50 Solutions Repository!
 This repository hosts solutions to exercises from the CS50 courses.
-Currently, solutions for the exercises from **CS50 Introduction to Computer Science** and some from **CS50 Introduction to Databases with SQL** are available.
+Currently, solutions for the exercises from **CS50 Introduction to Computer Science** and some from **CS50 Introduction to Databases with SQL** and **CS50 Introduction to Cybersecurity** are available.
 As I progress and take more courses from CS50, I will continue to add solutions here.

 ## What's Inside:
 - **CS50 Introduction to Computer Science Solutions:** Explore clear, step-by-step solutions to programming exercises, aiding your understanding of algorithms, data structures, and more.